arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

   This is only an issue if you write a query where your search condition would hit the same document multiple times, and only if you have large transactions.
-  You can adjust the behavior of the RocksDB storage engine by increasing the `intermediateCommit` thresholds for data and operation counts.
+  You can adjust the behavior of the RocksDB storage engine by increasing the `intermediateCommit` thresholds for data size and operation counts.

 - The lookup and the insert/update/replace parts are executed one after another, so that other operations in other threads can happen in